keyv/iOSUnityVuforiaGuide/README.md

 ##Step 4

-Now lets's make some cleanup, so Xcode won't be lagging while processing a lot of not neeed files.
+Now let's make some cleanup, so Xcode won't be lagging while processing a lot of not neeed files.

 ###Step 4.1
 Inside `Classes` folder choose `Native` folder and search for `.h` files on the bottom of Navigator.